FAQ’s

 Freestyle Sessions and Skater Training

-When should a skater start practicing on freestyle sessions?
+When can a skater start practicing on freestyle sessions?

 When can a skater start competing or testing?